MSF is responding to the emergency in Gaza

 This hidden health crisis affects at least 2.7 million people each year.

-Tuberculosis is the world’s leading infectious disease killer, accounting for 1.4 million deaths worldwide in 2019.
+Tuberculosis is the world’s leading infectious disease killer, accounting for 1.5 million deaths worldwide each year.

 Vaccines are one of the most effective public health interventions available, but at least 1.5 million children still die each year from vaccine-preventable diseases.